-I’m such a sucker for good cocktails.
+I’m such a sucker for a good bourbon cocktail.
 I started bartending at the ripe age of 21, while working at a local steakhouse during college.
 Apparently, I had “expressed interest” in the slight bump in my restaurant-employee-title, so they promoted me to work behind the bar.
 I knew NOTHING about wine, spirits, or beer.
 Nada.

 Fast forward about a decade, and I’ve made this blackberry, thyme, and lemon bourbon cocktail for you.
 You see, I’ve learned a few things over the past nine years.
 Not like, major things, but at least I’ve learned how to put this drink together. 😉

 This cocktail is bright and refreshing, thanks to the sweet fruit and citrus.
 The thyme-infused simple syrup adds a layer of earthy sweetness.
 On that point, the thyme-infused simple syrup is REALLY easy to make.
 I promise!
 Simple syrup is equal parts water and sugar, combined in a sauce pan, and brought to a boil.
 As soon as the liquid becomes clear, turn off the heat.
 Add a small handful of fresh thyme sprigs, and let it steep for thirty minutes.